Estate planning is the beginning

 I do Revocable Living Trust (RLT) but not as much as I “could” nor as many as most other estate planning attorneys.
 I always suggest the Beneficiary Designation plan for all clients.
 However, as state above, that plan does not work for everyone and they need to then do a trust.
 A trust avoid probate by the assets are no longer owned by you but by the trust therefore nothing is in your name at the time of your death or immediately following your death (when you name the trust as the beneficiary).
 The trust doesn’t “die”.
 It carries on to the beneficiaries and is managed by the Trustee, that you designate.
 I tell families that with a trust the kids can literally sit down after the funeral and start managing your affairs.

-I would be honored to work with you and your family to help you avoid probate but most importantly how to do it that fits your needs.
+Please let me work with you and your family to help you avoid probate but most importantly how to do it that fits your needs.